Three Dimensional Media

 DISADVANTAGES

-v It may be more expensive that extra care is needed.
+more expensive that extra care is needed.

-v Some models which are too big may be difficult to
+models which are too big may be difficult to

 handle for the actual lecture.

-v If models are built to scale.
+are built to scale.
 It could be time consuming.

-v It might distort some real objects.
+distort some real objects.

-3. DIORAMA
+3.

-- is a three-dimensional representation of events, ideas or concepts against a scenic background.
+a three-dimensional representation of events, ideas or concepts against a scenic background.

 •A three dimensional representation of events,

-ideas or concepts against a scenic Background.
+against a scenic Background.

-Are portable meaningful exhibit in boxes or
+•Are portable meaningful exhibit in boxes or

 cases.

-A miniature scene in 3D treatment that is
+•A miniature scene in 3D treatment that is

-meant to replicate reality and cause students to think creatively.
+reality and cause students to think creatively.

 Four Principal Parts:

-q The case or stage.
+q The

-q The painted background.
+painted background.

-q The three-dimensional middle in foregrounds.
+three-dimensional middle in foregrounds.

-q The figures, constructions, and modeled objects that are
+figures, constructions, and modeled objects that are

 Walang komento: